Aurel-Allard/Kaggle-Challenges/README.md

 # Kaggle-Challenges

-Here can be found all the Kaggle challenges I participated to.
+Here can be found all the Kaggle challenges I participated in.